lastguru-net/emp/content/posts/2025/getting-started.md

 - **author**: The author’s name.
 Used to generate author pages and displayed in post lists.
 - **place**: The location of the post.
 Displayed in post lists, commonly used for events.
 - **address**: The location address of the event.
 Displayed as a tooltip for **place** and in the Event JSON-LD structured data.
-- **profilePage**: When set to `true` on a page (not posts), generates ProfilePage JSON‑LD and a corresponding Person/Organization node describing the site publisher.
+- **profilePage**: When set to `true` on a page (not a post), generates ProfilePage JSON‑LD and a corresponding Person/Organization node describing the site publisher.
 Commonly used for pages like “About Us.”
+- **hidden**: When set to `true` on a post or a page, hides the post/page from all the lists (landing pages, author/tag pages, sitemap and RSS feeds).
+Commonly used for drafts.
+- **pinned**: When set to `true` on post (no effect on pages), puts the post on top of all the lists (landing pages, author/tag pages, sitemap and RSS feeds).

 The `posts.json` and `pages.json` files contain the default header variables.
 The most important setting there is **permalink**, which defines, how URL is generated for the pages and posts.
 You can customize the default URL there.
 Note that the system depends on the **layout** and **tags** variables as they are set there, so it is not recommended to change them.